radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ec2/default/types.md

 * **SecondaryPrivateIpAddressCount**: int: The number of secondary private IPv4 addresses.
 * **SubnetId**: string: The ID of the subnet.

+## NetworkInterface
+### Properties
+* **AssociateCarrierIpAddress**: bool: Associates a Carrier IP address with eth0 for a new network interface.
+ Use this option when you launch an instance in a Wavelength Zone and want to associate a Carrier IP address with the network interface.
+For more information about Carrier IP addresses, see [Carrier IP addresses](https://docs.aws.amazon.com/wavelength/latest/developerguide/how-wavelengths-work.html#provider-owned-ip) in the *Developer Guide*.
+* **AssociatePublicIpAddress**: bool: Associates a public IPv4 address with eth0 for a new network interface.
+  AWS charges for all public IPv4 addresses, including public IPv4 addresses associated with running instances and Elastic IP addresses.
+For more information, see the *Public IPv4 Address* tab on the [Amazon VPC pricing page](https://docs.aws.amazon.com/vpc/pricing/).
+* **ConnectionTrackingSpecification**: [ConnectionTrackingSpecification](#connectiontrackingspecification): A connection tracking specification for the network interface.
+* **DeleteOnTermination**: bool: Indicates whether the network interface is deleted when the instance is terminated.
+* **Description**: string: A description for the network interface.
+* **DeviceIndex**: int: The device index for the network interface attachment.
+* **EnaSrdSpecification**: [EnaSrdSpecification](#enasrdspecification): The ENA Express configuration for the network interface.
+* **Groups**: string[]: The IDs of one or more security groups.
+* **InterfaceType**: string: The type of network interface.
+To create an Elastic Fabric Adapter (EFA), specify ``efa``.
+For more information, see [Elastic Fabric Adapter](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa.html) in the *Amazon Elastic Compute Cloud User Guide*.
+ If you are not creating an EFA, specify ``interface`` or omit this parameter.
+ Valid values: ``interface`` | ``efa``
+* **Ipv4PrefixCount**: int: The number of IPv4 prefixes to be automatically assigned to the network interface.
+You cannot use this option if you use the ``Ipv4Prefix`` option.
+* **Ipv4Prefixes**: [Ipv4PrefixSpecification](#ipv4prefixspecification)[]: One or more IPv4 prefixes to be assigned to the network interface.
+You cannot use this option if you use the ``Ipv4PrefixCount`` option.
+* **Ipv6AddressCount**: int: The number of IPv6 addresses to assign to a network interface.
+Amazon EC2 automatically selects the IPv6 addresses from the subnet range.
+You can't use this option if specifying specific IPv6 addresses.
+* **Ipv6Addresses**: [Ipv6Add](#ipv6add)[]: One or more specific IPv6 addresses from the IPv6 CIDR block range of your subnet.
+You can't use this option if you're specifying a number of IPv6 addresses.
+* **Ipv6PrefixCount**: int: The number of IPv6 prefixes to be automatically assigned to the network interface.
+You cannot use this option if you use the ``Ipv6Prefix`` option.
+* **Ipv6Prefixes**: [Ipv6PrefixSpecification](#ipv6prefixspecification)[]: One or more IPv6 prefixes to be assigned to the network interface.
+You cannot use this option if you use the ``Ipv6PrefixCount`` option.
+* **NetworkCardIndex**: int: The index of the network card.
+Some instance types support multiple network cards.
+The primary network interface must be assigned to network card index 0.
+The default is network card index 0.
+* **NetworkInterfaceId**: string: The ID of the network interface.
+* **PrimaryIpv6**: bool: The primary IPv6 address of the network interface.
+When you enable an IPv6 GUA address to be a primary IPv6, the first IPv6 GUA will be made the primary IPv6 address until the instance is terminated or the network interface is detached.
+For more information about primary IPv6 addresses, see [RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html).
+* **PrivateIpAddress**: string: The primary private IPv4 address of the network interface.
+* **PrivateIpAddresses**: [PrivateIpAdd](#privateipadd)[]: One or more private IPv4 addresses.
+* **SecondaryPrivateIpAddressCount**: int: The number of secondary private IPv4 addresses to assign to a network interface.
+* **SubnetId**: string: The ID of the subnet for the network interface.

 ## NetworkInterfaceAttachment_EnaSrdUdpSpecification
 ### Properties
 * **EnaSrdUdpEnabled**: bool